Search This Blog

 HISTORY

 Four Winds Himalayan Guide Service has been guiding trips in the Himalaya since 1994.
-We have more than 18 years and 32 seasons of experience at altitude, including 19 successful climbing expeditions.
+We have 25 years and 44 seasons of experience at altitude, including 24 successful climbing expeditions (meaning everyone came home).
 With an emphasis on uncrowded treks and remote climbs, clients leave Nepal/Tibet having experienced the rich culture, ancient trails, and the intense climbing available in the Himalaya.
-Founder Matt Fioretti has been Alpine climbing since 1984 and brings 26 years of experience to the high altitude arena.
-Chapa Sherpa and Singa Lama joined Matt early on and bring with them more than 30 years combined experience on the trails and steep faces of the high peaks.
+Founder Matt Fioretti has been Alpine climbing since 1984 and brings 38 years of experience to the high altitude arena.
+Gombu Sherpa and Singa Lama joined Matt early on and bring with them more than 30 years combined experience on the trails and steep faces of the high peaks.
 The accumulation of years and passion for the mountains between the 3 individuals insures a safe, rare adventure.

 GROUP SIZE